TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 As a backup option, you can use [this notebook](https://colab.research.google.com/drive/12mdEujBj7Wj0b0SaxW83tS-POgifDKBE?usp=sharing&pli=1&authuser=1#scrollTo=ARiOT_I7tPVF) by Shivam Mehta from the 2023 WASP summer school.

+Or you can use any other Text-To-Speech you like, or even generated music?

 !!! success "Deliverable"

     At the end of this tutorial section you should obtain a set of `.wav` files.
 The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.
 For example: